 We are a leader in the development of restorative cell therapies (RCTs).
 We use the term RCT to refer to a new class of products we are developing that are designed to offer patients rapid-onset pain relief and restored function through the repair of damaged or worn tissue.
 Our lead investigational product, NeoCart, is an innovative cell therapy that utilizes various aspects of our RCT technology platform to treat tissue injury in the field of orthopedics, specifically cartilage damage in the knee.
 NeoCart is designed to rebuild a patient's own knee cartilage to treat pain at the source, improve function and potentially prevent a patient's progression to osteoarthritis.
 We have designed NeoCart to perform like articular hyaline cartilage at the time of treatment with the objective of providing patients with an accelerated recovery as compared to other alternatives, including microfracture, the current standard of care used to treat knee cartilage damage.
 NeoCart is one of the most rigorously studied restorative cell therapies for orthopedic use and is currently in a 249 patient, Phase 3 clinical trial.
-Patient enrollment in this trial is complete with top-line, one-year superiority data expected in the third quarter of 2018, with a potential Biologics License Application (BLA) submission expected by the end of 2018.
+In the third quarter of 2018, we announced that our Phase 3 clinical trial of NeoCart did not meet the primary endpoint of a statistically significant improvement in pain and function in a dual threshold responder analysis one year after treatment as compared to microfracture.
+However, NeoCart did demonstrate statistically significant and clinically meaningful improvements on the dual threshold responder analysis six months after treatment and on nearly all individual pain and function measures when compared to microfracture one and two years after treatment.
+As a result, we met with the U.S. Food and Drug Administration (the FDA) on October 30, 2018 to discuss the data and a potential Biologics License Application (BLA) submission.
+The FDA has not made a final decision regarding a potential BLA submission.
+We are continuing discussions with the FDA regarding the clinical data generated to date, the potential nee

 In December 2017, we entered into a license agreement with MEDINET Co., Ltd. (MEDINET) for the development and commercialization of NeoCart in Japan for the replacement or repair of damaged, worn or defective cartilage.
-Pursuant to the terms of the license agreement, we received a non-refundable, upfront payment of \$10.0 million and are eligible to receive up to an additional approximately \$76.9 million in milestones, plus a transfer price for clinical and commercial supply and royalties, consisting of:
+Pursuant to the terms of the license agreement, we received a non-refundable, up-front payment of \$10.0 million and are eligible to receive up to an additional approximately \$76.9 million in milestones, plus a transfer price for clinical and commercial supply and royalties, consisting of: